-Providing financial education and resources in the workplace is a necessity for developing a strengthened sense of financial preparedness and security among your team members.
-The key solution to fulfilling this end goal is to cultivate a forum within the work environment in which employees can feel comfortable with speaking about their finances.
+Providing financial education and resources in the workplace is essential for developing strengthened financial preparedness and security among employees.
+The key solution is to cultivate an open dialogue within the workplace that allows employees to feel comfortable speaking about their finances.

-Your company’s human resources and accounting departments can also provide transparency to employees by enabling them to review their earnings and savings in depth with access to their payroll, benefits, and pensions information.
-A comprehensive digital payroll solution can support your people in gaining a greater understanding of their financial data in their paystubs and related pay documents.
+Your company’s human resources and accounting departments can also provide a breadth of relevant information.
+Additionally, using a comprehensive digital payroll solution can contribute to employee financial wellness by allowing your employees access to their payroll information, helping them gain a greater understanding of their financial data through their pay stubs and related pay documents.